chenboy3/CSE120PA3Tester/README.md

 System exiting (abnormal)

 Not 100% sure it works since with my bug fix I think it's covered, but if you can generate the Kernel Panic/Deadlock then this is working as intended.

+## Lastly
+Make sure before you turnin you uncomment Main() in pa3d.

+If you have any other changes, feel free to submit a pull request!